Frequently Asked Questions About Therapy

 I use evidence-based approaches like Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Couples Therapy, and Single-Session Therapy.
 We’ll discuss your needs and preferences to choose the most suitable method for you.

-4. Do you offer online sessions?
+4. Do you offer online sessions or face to face sessions?

 5. How many sessions will I need?